jburke860/open-cv-detection-dashboard/README.md

 * Some low-confidence detections may be imperfect.
 * The dashboard visualizes precomputed detections rather than running live inference in the browser.
 * The project is not positioned as production-ready surveillance or security software.
-* The image set is intentionally small to keep the MVP focused and easy to review.
+* The image set is intentionally small to keep the demo focused and easy to review.

 ## Future improvements

 Potential future extensions include:

-* Live video or webcam inference
-* FastAPI backend for model serving
 * Confidence threshold slider
 * Class-based filtering
 * Side-by-side model comparison
 * Detection export tools
 * Larger public urban-scene image set
+* FastAPI backend for optional model serving
+* Live video or webcam inference
+* User image upload workflow
-* Optional security-oriented monitoring workflows after the static visualization MVP is complete
+* Optional security-oriented monitoring workflows after the static visualization demo is complete